Menu

 • Visa Application for Study in China (Form JW201 or JW202).

-• Passport: Valid for at least six months with blank visa pages.
+• Passport: Must be valid for at least six months and have blank pages for visas.

 Step 4: Make an Appointment & Submit the Application